-Technically speaking, Lobster Landing isn't even a shack.
+Technically speaking, Lobster Landing isn’t even a shack.
 The ramshackle, 100-year-old, wood-frame shanty by the water is where you buy lobsters, oysters, and steamer clams to take home and cook.
 For dining here, you sit nearby at a plastic table in a sort of picnic area on a broken-clamshell deck that offers a makeshift tent for inclement weather.
-As for the choice of meals, there are exactly three, plus potato chips by the individual bag and soda you fetch yourself from a cooler near the order counter.
-As much as I like hot dogs and sausage-pepper-onion subs, I wouldn't dream of ordering one here.
-The menu's lead item, a hot lobster roll, is irresistible.
+(However, as of Spring, 2020 and the virus scare, all business is take-out.)
+As for the choice of meals, there are exactly three, plus potato chips by the individual bag, soda you fetch yourself from a cooler, and pre-packaged gelato cups.
+As much as I like hot dogs and sausage-pepper-onion subs, I wouldn’t dream of ordering one here.
+The menu’s lead item, a hot lobster roll, is irresistible.

 It comes in a big submarine bun, the center of which is cut away before toasting, thus making room for maximum amounts of lobster meat.
-Weightwise, I don't know how much claw, knuckle, and tail meat is piled into each sandwich, but there is no room for any more.
-This is a big lobster roll – although so good that ordering two is not out of the question (except, perhaps, financially, as they are currently $15 each).
+Weightwise, I don’t know how much claw, knuckle, and tail meat is piled into each sandwich, but there is no room for any more.
+This is a big lobster roll – although so good that ordering two is not out of the question (except, perhaps, financially).
 The meat, freshly picked and cooked, is bathed in butter but not swimming in it.
-Perfection, haloed by vivid waterside ambience.
+Perfection, haloed by vivid waterside ambiance.